telerik/semantic-prerelease/README.md

     git checkout master && git merge --ff-only develop && git push

 > Your first official release will be published with version 0.1.0 to enable automatic releases during initial development.
-You must mark a commit as a [major release](https://github.com/semantic-release/semantic-release#major-breaking-release) to release bump the major version to 1.
+You must mark a commit as a [major release](https://github.com/semantic-release/semantic-release#major-breaking-release) to bump the major version to 1.
 This is different than vanilla semantic-release where your first release is 1.0.0